 Spend 1-2 Weeks Going Through the Task on your Own

-Now that you have identified new tasks that will drive the continued growth of your business, it may be tempting to hand them over to a virtual team right away.
+Now that you have identified new tasks that will drive the continued growth of your business, it may be tempting to hand them over to virtual workers right away.
 However, you must maintain the mindset that you will always understand everything that goes on in your business.
 You must spend a week or two going through the new task(s) on your own before handing them over.
 In learning how to delegate, this step is often overlooked and can affect your bottom line when neglected.

 Create a Set System and Process for the Task

 Systems and processes allow us to perform work efficiently and with high quality.
 They also allow us, as business owners, the flexibility of hiring assistants and managing them easily.
-When you spend the time to set up a system or process before you delegate the task, your new worker (and your company) will benefit in the future.
-Not only will your worker be set up for success in the new role, but you will be able to easily replace that worker with a new one if necessary with little impact to your business.
+When you spend the time to set up a system or process before you delegate the task, a new worker (and your company) will benefit in the future.
+Not only will the worker be set up for success in the new role, but you will be able to easily replace that worker with a new one if necessary with little impact to your business.

 Systems and processes do not have to be complex or require a lot of time to create.
 In fact, the best systems are actually the simplest.
 And you don’t have to reinvent the wheel either – many systems and processes are already available for many common tasks.
 From computer software to online platforms, the options are endless.
 Depending on your specific business, you may need marketing systems, distribution systems, inventory systems, research and development processes, customer support systems and more.
 As you learn how to delegate, you will find that systems and processes are essential.
-They will help automate and streamline your business, thus creating more free time for you and less work time for your team.
-It will also allow you to easily keep tabs on the performance of your business through this task and the performance of your worker.
+They will help automate and streamline your business, thus creating more free time for you and less work time for workers.
+It will also allow you to easily keep tabs on the performance of your business through this task and the performance of the worker.
 Don’t be afraid of trying something new.
 You can always evaluate and tweak later on as necessary.

 Hire Someone to Take Over

 The beautiful part of learning how to delegate properly is that once your system and process is created, it is time to hand it over to a qualified worker.
 You will have a good understanding of what it takes to complete the task and how much time it should take since you have invested your time and energy in learning it.
 This will enable you to identify a new virtual assistant or online worker that is qualified and ready to take over.
-Because you created a simple to use system or process, the training will be minimal.
-Your new worker should be off and ready in no time.
+Because you created a simple to use system or process, the onboarding will be minimal.
+The new worker should be off and ready in no time.
 And if you need to hire someone new to take it over in the future, everything will already be set up to do so.
 By investing the time to delegate through systems and processes, you will actually save time over and over again as time goes on.

 Repeat with Each New Task

 It feels pretty good to hand over an important task to a remote worker knowing that you have learned how to delegate properly through systems and processes, right?
-You have set yourself, your business and your new employee up for success by taking the time to go through these essential steps.
+You have set yourself, your business and new hires up for success by taking the time to go through these essential steps.
 But the work isn’t over.
 This process must be repeated for each new task that you identify is important for your business and its continued growth.
-Every time you evaluate a new task that you want to delegate to your team, spend the time to learn it and create the proper systems and processes prior to hiring it out.
+Every time you evaluate a new task that you want to delegate to workers, spend the time to learn it and create the proper systems and processes prior to hiring it out.
 Remember not to overcomplicate this process either.
 Do a little research and digging and you might just find that it is a whole lot simpler than you originally thought.